ghilbrae/Getting-and-Cleaning-Data/CodeBook.md

-describes the variables, the data, and any transformations or work that you performed to clean up the data

 ## About the setup

 Wearable computing is a very active data science right now.
 Many companies are competing to develop new technology to appeal to new users.